gicodes/afro-fashion/README.md

 The collection holds .jsx and .scss components responsible for categorizing data for the application's UI.

 ## directory
-The directory is a single, integral .jsx component responsible for reading and rendering of the collection components.
+The directory is a single, integral .jsx component responsible for reacting and rendering of the collection components.

 ## products
 The products hold .jsx and .scss components dynamically used and rendered throughout the application's UI.